blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

   By default, Blender has backface culling disabled on materials and will export materials to match how they render in Blender.
-This means that materials in Godot will have their cull mode set to **Disabled**.
+This means that materials in Blazium will have their cull mode set to **Disabled**.
 This can decrease performance since backfaces will be rendered, even when they are being culled by other faces.
 To resolve this, enable **Backface Culling** in Blender's Materials tab, then export the scene to glTF again.